-Linfield College takes every precaution to keep its students safe.
+Linfield University takes every precaution to keep its students safe.
 View recent campus safety statistics.

 Where does my student eat?

 Students living on-campus eat most meals in the central dining facility, Dillin Hall.
 However, your student may buy snacks and drinks at other locations around campus, including Starbucks and the Wildcat Express.

 If my student lives on campus, is a meal plan required?

 For more FAQ's about meal plans, please visit Linfield Dining Services pages.

 Will someone help my student choose classes?